CraigWard89/CheetahToolbox/Documentation/Research.md

 In here you can remove it from showing up on installed apps on windows
 ```

-it would be really really nice to get a cleaner to remove old discord registery paths. as there is alot of them as they make new once for every new version they push. aka there is alot of them :)
+it would be really really nice to get a cleaner to remove old discord registry paths. as there is a lot of them as they make new once for every new version they push. aka there is a lot of them :)
 not even gonna list them as there is to many